This guide introduces JPA and walks you through setting up a simple example in Spring Boot.

 - What is JPA?

-- What is Hibernate and how does it relate to JPA?
+- What is Hibernate, and how does it relate to JPA?

 - What is Spring Data JPA?

-- Maven 3.0+ is your build tool
+- Maven 3.0+ – Build and dependency management tool

 What is Object Relational Impedance Mismatch?

-Examples of Object Relational Impedance Mismatch
+Examples of Object-Relational Impedance Mismatch

-Each Employee
+- Each

 public class Task {